djoos-cookbooks/composer/README.md

 - :require Create composer.json file using specified package and version and installs it with the dependencies.
 - :update: Gets the latest versions of the dependencies and updates the composer.lock file
 - :dump_autoload: Updates the autoloader without having to go through an install or update (eg. because of new classes in a classmap package)
-- :remove Removes package from composer.json and uninstalls
+- :remove Removes package from composer.json and uninstalls it

 #### Attribute parameters
 - project_dir: The directory where your project's composer.json can be found (name attribute)